PranjalAgni/Musicord/README.md

 1- It uses [discord.js](https://discord.js.org/#/) to talk to Discord API.

 2- As I don't have any credits left 😆 in any cloud providers, so I am using a hack to run it on CI/CD pipeline and making it seem as its running on some VM by polluting the timeout field.
-Looks [here](https://github.com/PranjalAgni/Musicord/blob/master/.github/workflows/) for better understanding.
+Look [here](https://github.com/PranjalAgni/Musicord/blob/master/.github/workflows/) for better understanding.

 ## Commands supported